Jobs

 Notification Messages

 Notifications are the messages sent to subscribers who have registered interest in certain job events.
-See Subscriptions for an introduction to the different event types and a discussion of JOB_USER_EVENT content.
-In this section, we specify the messages sent to subscribers for Jobs-generated events.
+In this section, we specify the messages sent to subscribers for event generated by the Jobs service.
+See Subscriptions for an introduction to the different event types, including user generated events (type JOB_USER_EVENT), which are not discussed here.

 For events generated by the Jobs service, the data field in notification messages received by subscribers contains a JSON object that always include these fields: